fchevrey/piscine_cpp/README.md

 Rush 00 : make a sidescroller using  ncurses

-d05 : Exception, nested class
+d05 : Exception, nested class (in exercice we also implemnt a factory method)

 d06 : casts